Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 - Respecting slang's functions while ensuring appropriate care

-Our recommendation: Mental health professionals benefit from understanding slang while maintaining clinical language when needed for treatment.
+Mental health professionals benefit from understanding slang while maintaining clinical language when needed for treatment.
+The goal is comprehension, not imitation.

 Best Practices for Mental Health Professionals